-- Baghdad High / The Boys of Baghdad High (2007) movie review: Four Iraqi high-school students use their cameras to show the world who they are.
+- Baghdad High / The Boys from Baghdad High (2007) movie review: Four Iraqi high-school students use their cameras to show the world who they are.
 And for better or for worse, they’re “us.”

 Baghdad High documentary review: Don’t be surprised to learn that Iraqi adolescents are – for better or for worse – like adolescents elsewhere

-Ivan O’Mahoney and Laura Winter’s Baghdad High – The Boys of Baghdad High in the United Kingdom, where it was initially presented – documents the lives of four Baghdad male youths, each belonging to a different ethnic/religious group (Christian, Kurd, Shia, and Sunni), as they enter their final year of high school.
+Ivan O’Mahoney and Laura Winter’s Baghdad High – The Boys from Baghdad High in the United Kingdom, where it was initially presented – documents the lives of four Baghdad male youths, each belonging to a different ethnic/religious group (Christian, Kurd, Shia, and Sunni), as they enter their final year of high school.